esophagus-now/mpsoc_axidma/README.md

 write a device tree overlay.

+# Updates

+After reading some stuff in ldd3 (https://lwn.net/Kernel/LDD3/) I might have discovered why the caching isn't working properly: the `dma_map_*` functions don't play nicely when you only want to map a fraction of a page.
+When I get back to Toronto I can see if changing this fixes the problem.
+Specifically, all you would have to do is, when building the scatterlist in the `pinner` driver, is do map the entire page even if only a fraction of it is needed.

+Alternatively, one could use `poix_memalign` in user space and always allocate an integer number of pages,

 # The new AXIDMA library

 This repo is meant to be a general attempt to make the AXI DMA easier to use.